 The terms sanity and competency are heard so often in media coverage of high-profile criminal trials that it can be easy to confuse the two.
 A lot of people may wonder how it is possible for somebody to enter an insanity plea when they have already been deemed fit to stand trial.
 While sanity and […]

-Estate planning and the role of last wills and testaments is a popular topic of conversation among members of the baby-boom generation.
+Estate planning and the role of last wills and testaments are a popular topic of conversation among members of the baby-boom generation.
 You might think you know a lot about last wills and testaments, but the answers to the nine most commonly asked questions people have about them might surprise you.
 1. What are last […]

 All too often we think that the only reason anybody ever goes to law school is to become a lawyer.
 This assumption is understandable.
 After all, law school is hard work, expensive, and the very name of it (law school) suggests that most people are going through the grind of it in order to come […]